josephHelfenbein/NeuroPBR/training/TRAINING_GUIDE.md

 A: No, `input/clean/` is optional.
 Only `input/dirty/` is required for training.

 **Q: What resolution should my renders be?**
-A: Default is 2048×2048 (loaded and output at same resolution).
-Can be configured to 1024×1024 for faster training.
-Higher resolution = better quality but slower and more memory.
+A: Default training now downsamples renders to 1024×1024 on-the-fly (and predicts at 1024×1024).
+You can keep native 2048×2048 renders and switch configs to upscale if you need the extra detail.

 **Q: How do I create the metadata JSON?**
 A: Write a script to map your sample folders to material names, or create it manually if small dataset.